lunarphp/lunar/docs/core/installation.md

 # Installation

 ::: danger Work In Progress
-This package is very much in-development.
+Version 1.x is very much in-development.
 It is incomplete and not production ready.
 :::

 ## Server Requirements